serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 The [Manifesto for Agile Software Development] values working software over comprehensive documentation.
 While we value documentation, we value working software more.
-There *is* some value in documenting software and we cannot use the statement "We do Agile Development" as an excuse for not writing proper documentation.
+There *is* some value in documenting software.
+We cannot use "We do Agile Development" as an excuse for writing poor documentation.

-[Big visible charts] and hand-drawn flip or whiteboard diagrams on the wall are low-cost information radiators that are excellent communication tools that are highly visible, thereby increasing transparency.
+[Big visible charts] and hand-drawn diagrams on the wall are low-cost information radiators.
+These are excellent communication tools that are highly visible, increasing transparency.
-They are an indispensable part of the [informative workspace], because of their power to solicit communication and trigger feedback loops.
+They are an indispensable part of the [informative workspace].
-Often however this powerful means of documentation is not sufficient as formal documentation for most organizations I work with.
+They solicit communication and trigger feedback loops.

+For most software some formal documentation is needed in addition to these information radiators.
+Without this formal documentation your software simply is not [Done].
+Formal as well as informal documentation has to be easily accessible, up-to-date and maintainable.

 > Documentation is easily accessible information
 > that is up-to-date and maintainable.
 >
 > Arie van Bennekum, on the [Agile Uprising Podcast], @44:30

-For most software some formal documentation is needed.
-Without this documentation your software simply is not [Done].
-Formal documentation is documentation too and thus it has to be easily accessible, up-to-date and maintainable.

-When developing software in an agile way, you write this formal documentation as you go along ([Lacey 2015]) - not all up front, not one big push at the end.
+When developing software in an agile way, you write this formal documentation as you go along ([Lacey 2015]).
+Not all up front, not one big push at the end.
 We gradually grow and weed our documentation like we grow and weed our software.
-We continually balance the effort between writing and maintaining the documentation with the value it delivers to its readers.
+We continually balance the effort between writing and maintaining with the value it delivers to its readers.

-In "Documenting Software Architectures in an Agile World" ([Clements et al. 2003]), the authors describe a possible method to grow documentation in an agile context:
+In "Documenting Software Architectures in an Agile World" ([Clements et al. 2003]), the authors describe a method to grow documentation in an agile context:

  1. Write a concise outline of your documentation, leaving each section blank.